 The main theme seeks to explore the unique, perhaps unprecedented, socio-political phenomenon of generational duplication in a western-type democracy.
-The volume examines the ways and means through which the disciples of Zionist leader Ze'ev Jabotinsky, managed not only to maintain lasting control of their mentor's creation—transform after Israel's establishment from a small opposition party into the country's dominant and ruling party, but also hand down this political pre-eminence to their descendants.
+This volume examines the ways and means through which the disciples of Zionist leader Ze'ev Jabotinsky managed not only to maintain lasting control of their mentor's creation – to transform after Israel's establishment from a small opposition party into the country's dominant and ruling party – but also hand down this political pre-eminence to their descendants.
 Prime Minister Benjamin Netanyahu is the son of Ben-Zion Netanyahu, "foreign minister" of Jabotinsky's movement.
 President Reuven Rivlin is the son of resistance warrior Rachel Rivlin.
-MP Benny Begin is the son of Menachem Begin and also former Prime Minister Ehud Olmert, Tzipi Livni and many others were part of those "Princes".
+MP Benny Begin is the son of Menachem Begin.
+Former Prime Minister Ehud Olmert, Tzipi Livni and many others were also part of those "Princes".

 Introduction Part I – Pain and Pride Part II – The Diadochi Wars Part III – From Princes to Kings Part IV - Likud Breakaway Becomes the Party of Sharon, Olmert and Livni Part V - The Father, the Son, and the Iranian Nuclear Threat Postscript

 Gil Samsonov is a managing partner in one of the top advertising firms in Israel, graduated from Tel-Aviv University, and got a PhD from King’s College London.
 Samsonov has led numerous national and local election and general campaigns in Israel, and he is a senior political and marketing commentator in the Israeli television, radio and press.